mathworks/toolboxdesign/MEX.md

 By placing the MEX file in a `private` folder, we have made the MEX function [private](https://www.mathworks.com/help/matlab/matlab_prog/private-functions.html).
 Our motivation for doing this is to restrict the toolbox user from  calling these functions directly.
 Instead, we suggest always accessing MEX functions through a MATLAB script.
 This way, you have control over what gets passed as input to the MEX function, this helps avoid errors from unexpected or unhandled inputs.

-Also, since MEX files are just built artifacts, it’s a good idea to leave them out of version control.
+Also, since MEX files are just build artifacts, it’s a good idea to leave them out of version control.
 You can do this by adding the `private` folder to your `.gitignore` file—there’s no need to track those files in your repo.
 ``` text
 arithmetic/
 ├───cpp/